 The Beacon Chain

-The Beacon Chain will be launched in Phase 0 of Eth2 and is the first step in the transition from PoW to PoS.
-Initially, the Beacon Chain will manage the registry of validators and once shard chains are introduced in Phase 1, the Beacon Chain will be responsible for syncing data across all of the chains.
+The Beacon Chain was launched in Phase 0 of the network upgrade and marked the first step in the transition from PoW to PoS.
+Initially, the Beacon Chain has managed the registry of validators and once the merge with the execution layer takes place, will be responsible for securing the entire Ethereum network.
+Once shard chains are introduced, the Beacon Chain will be responsible for syncing data across all of the chains.

 Depositing ETH onto the Beacon Chain

-All ETH deposited onto the Beacon Chain in Phase 0 will be from a one-way transaction to the deposit contract in Eth1.
+All ETH deposited onto the Beacon Chain in Phase 0 is from a one-way transaction to the deposit contract.
 A deposit of 32ETH is required to set up a validator.
 Note that ETH cannot be withdrawn until later phases.

-Shard chains are essentially parallel blockchains within Eth2.
-The division of Eth2 across the shard chains allows for increased speed and scalability as more transactions are able to happen simultaneously.
-64 shards will be introduced in Phase 1 in a simplified capacity.
-In Phase 1.5, the Eth1 main chain will transition to a PoS blockchain as a shard.
-In Phase 2, the shards will be fully functional and compatible with accounts and smart contracts.
+Shard chains are essentially parallel blockchains within Ethereum.
+The division of the network across the shard chains allows for increased speed and scalability as more transactions are able to happen simultaneously.

 “Each shard chain is like adding another lane to upgrade Ethereum from a single lane road to a multiple lane highway.” – The Ethereum Foundation

 Staking is the contributory action of a node in a PoS consensus mechanism blockchain.
 One must ‘put at stake’ a certain amount of network tokens in order to participate in adding and verifying blocks on the blockchain.
-In Eth2, the act of staking is completed by validators.
-The minimum threshold to participate as a validator in Eth2 is 32ETH.
-Validators will increase their stake invested in the network by honestly adding and verifying blocks.
+On Ethereum, the act of staking is completed by validators.
+The minimum threshold to participate as a validator on Ethereum is 32ETH.
+Validators will increase their stake putted into the network by honestly adding and verifying blocks.
 A validator risks decreasing their stake by participating in malicious behaviors or for time spent disconnected from the network.

 A validator is penalized by a deduction of staked ETH for time spent disconnected from the network (though only modestly) and more severely for malicious behavior, which can ultimately lead to the validator being slashed and removed from the network.

-If a validator behaves maliciously in Eth2, they will lose a significant amount of staked ETH (up to their whole 32 ETH stake) and be forcibly removed from the network.
+If an Ethereum validator behaves maliciously, they will lose a significant amount of staked ETH (up to their whole 32 ETH stake) and be forcibly removed from the network.
 Slashing protection is an important component of validator client software (for DIY stakers), and a staking service’s product offering as protection against a validator accidentally partaking in a slashable offense and risking their ETH.

 In the case that more than ⅓ of validators are offline simultaneously, the offline validators’ balances will steadily decrease.
 Eventually, the offline validators’ balances will be so low that they will be removed from the network in order to allow the online validators to continue finalizing the chain.

-A validator is responsible for confirming transactions and proposing new blocks in Eth2.
+A validator is responsible for confirming transactions and proposing new blocks on Ethereum.
 In order to become a validator, one must put ‘at stake’ 32 ETH, which is subject to increase (or decrease) as the validator performs its assigned duties.

-A validator is different from the comparable concept of a miner in Eth1, as validators are called upon by the PoS protocol to propose and validate emerging blocks rather than compete for their generation as in the legacy PoW method.
+A validator is different from the comparable concept of a miner on the legacy Ethereum chain, as validators are called upon by the PoS protocol to propose and validate emerging blocks rather than compete for their generation as in the legacy PoW method.

 How Can I Become a Validator?

-Any ETH holder can become a validator by staking 32 ETH.
+If you have ETH you can become a validator by staking 32 ETH.
 Becoming a validator can be done in one of two ways:

-Running an Eth2 validator requires 2 separate keypairs:
+Running an Ethereum validator requires 2 separate keypairs: